 Sinus Congestion and Pain Daytime Cool Ice Side Effects

-Generic Name: acetaminophen / phenylephrine
+Generic name: acetaminophen / phenylephrine

-Applies to acetaminophen / phenylephrine: capsules, tablets
+Applies to acetaminophen / phenylephrine: oral capsule.

 For Healthcare Professionals

 Applies to acetaminophen/phenylephrine: oral capsule, oral powder for reconstitution, oral tablet, oral tablet chewable, oral tablet effervescent.

 Very rare (less than 0.01%): Serious skin reactions

 Frequency not reported: Thrombocytopenia, leukopenia, pancytopenia, neutropenia, agranulocytosis[Ref]

 Reports of blood dyscrasias are not necessarily causally related to acetaminophen.[Ref]

 Frequency not reported: Urinary retention (especially in males)[Ref]